seankim248/typical-typer/README.md

 A web application for typists who want to practice their typing skills and compete against other users.

-The minimalist aesthetic was inspired by monkeytype.com but I realized they didn't have a multiplayer feature.
+The minimalist aesthetic was inspired by monkeytype.com but their website does not include a multiplayer feature.
 So I combined the aesthetics of monkeytype and functionality of type racing with other users.

 ## Live Demo